JetBrains/Qodana/topics/about-qodana.md

 your code within a [CI/CD pipeline](ci.md) means that your code will be inspected by %product% as part of a building and/or deployment process.

+## Qodana Cloud

+[Qodana Cloud](cloud-about.xml) is a cloud-based solution that helps you accumulate various Qodana reports and track the progress in your project(s) from a single point.

 ## Qodana playground

 [Qodana Playground](https://qodana.teamcity.com/overview?mode=builds) is a sandbox environment that runs in TeamCity,